Viridianum/esg/README.md

-# ESG Challenges
+# ESG and UN SDGs Challenges

-**VIRIDIANUM tackles Environmental, Social, and Governance (ESG) challenges by leveraging blockchain technology to bring transparency, accessibility, and efficiency to renewable energy investments.
-By addressing these three pillars, the platform creates an inclusive and impactful ecosystem for driving sustainability.**
+### VIRIDIANUM tackles Environmental, **Social, and Governance (ESG)** challenges by leveraging blockchain technology to bring transparency, accessibility, and efficiency to renewable energy investments.
+By addressing these three pillars, the platform creates an inclusive and impactful ecosystem for driving sustainability.

 **Environmental (E):**
 - Increase renewable energy production through investments in solar, wind, and biogas projects.